iloveomelette/jp_baseball/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/iloveomelette/jp_baseball.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/iloveomelette/jp_baseball/blob/main/CODE_OF_CONDUCT.md).

+**Updating `data/players.yml` is forbidden.
+Please do not update it directly.**
+If you want to update it, please create an issue or pull request.
+Subject to change in the future.
+Please check back periodically.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).